48302-DiogoJesus/octoflows/_CODE_TODO.md

-- Implement similar WUKONG algorithms
+- Implement SVD1 and SVD2
-    - GEMM

-- Make compute() return a Future so that users can execute multiple independent workflows in parallel and grab their results can test on wordcount, image_transform, gemmm
+- Make compute() return a Future? so that users can execute multiple independent workflows in parallel and grab their results can test on wordcount, image_transform, gemmm

 - Can I currently support a workflow where image is divided into fixed chunks, MULTIPLE transformations (separate "DAGTasks") are applied to each branch and then fan-in to build final image